af4092/CSV-Vector-Search-Java-API/Vector_Search_Sample/README.md

   - If an exception occurs during file reading, searching, or printing, it is caught in the catch block, and the exception stack trace is printed to the console using `e.printStackTrace()`.

-Finally, the finally block ensures that the BufferedReader object is properly closed using the close() method.
-If an exception occurs while closing the reader, a RuntimeException is thrown with the original exception as its cause.
+  - Finally, the finally block ensures that the BufferedReader object is properly closed using the close() method.
+If an exception occurs while closing the reader, a `RuntimeException` is thrown with the original exception as its cause.

-Overall, this code allows the user to search for a specific keyword within a CSV file.
-It utilizes Java's standard I/O classes, exception handling, and user input functionality to achieve this task.